ARM-software/arm-trusted-firmware/docs/plat/nvidia-tegra.rst

 =============

--  'tegra\_enable\_l2\_ecc\_parity\_prot': This flag enables the L2 ECC and Parity Protection bit, for ARM Cortex-A57 CPUs, during CPU boot.
+-  'tegra\_enable\_l2\_ecc\_parity\_prot': This flag enables the L2 ECC and Parity Protection bit, for Arm Cortex-A57 CPUs, during CPU boot.
 This flag will be enabled by Tegrs SoCs during 'Cluster power up' or 'System Suspend' exit.